yuewang-sf/yuewang-cuhk.github.io/index.md

 ## Recent News
-* The code for our VD-BERT (top-1 ranked system in the VisDial Leaderboard) has been released [here](https://github.com/yuewang-cuhk/VD-BERT)
 * I am maintaining a repo of a curated reading list about [vision-language pretraining papers](https://github.com/yuewang-cuhk/awesome-vision-language-pretraining-papers)
 * **Upcoming**, I will join Amazon AWS AI as an applied scientist intern in Summer 2020
 * **30/09/2019**, join Salesforce Research Aisa in Singapore as a research intern